 Systems like Condeco also enable employees to book meeting rooms and desks remotely via mobile apps, which means they can plan their time on-site and make strategic decisions about the spaces they occupy.
 As a result, the utilisation of the workspace becomes optimised, increasing the potential for productive interaction and overall improvements in performance.

-Given the right conditions, UK AI adoption could rise to 22.7% of all businesses by 2025, and 35.8% by 2040.
+Given the right conditions, UK AI adoption is expected to rise to 22.7% of all businesses by the end of 2025, and 35.8% by 2040.
 The implication of this increase is an expansion of smart technology, which refers to the use of AI, big data and machine learning to endow objects with cognitive awareness.
 In short, empowering inanimate ‘things’ to perform human activities.

 In the workplace, examples of these innovations include smart thermostats, lights and coffeemakers, which discharge their key functions automatically in response to ambient conditions (temperature, occupancy levels) or pre-learned personalised requirements (decaf, milk).